Nikola Jokić: 2022–23 season: First NBA championship and Finals MVP

 In Game 1 of the NBA Finals, Jokić posted a triple-double with 27 points, 14 assists, and 10 rebounds in a 104–93 victory over the Miami Heat.
 He joined Jason Kidd as the only players in NBA history to put up a triple-double in their NBA Finals debuts.
 Jokić and Jamal Murray also became only the second pair of teammates in NBA history to each put up at least 25 points and 10 assists in an NBA Finals game since Magic Johnson and James Worthy in the 1987 NBA Finals.
 In Game 2, Jokić put up 41 points, 11 rebounds, and four assists in a 111–108 loss.
 He joined LeBron James and Larry Bird as the only players in NBA history to put up at least 500 points, 200 rebounds, and 150 assists in a single postseason run.
 Jokić also became the first center in NBA history to put up at least 500 points and 100 assists in a single postseason run.
 In Game 3, he became the first player in NBA history to record 30+ points, 20+ rebounds and 10+ assists in a Finals game.
 He finished the 109–94 victory with 32 points, 21 rebounds, and 10 assists, marking his 10th triple-double of this postseason.
 Jokić is also responsible for three of the five 30-point, 20-rebound and 10-assist playoff games ever, with two of those coming in these playoffs.
 Kareem Abdul-Jabbar and Wilt Chamberlain each have one.
 Jokić and Jamal Murray also became the first teammates in NBA history (regular season or playoffs) to record 30-point triple-doubles in the same game, with the latter also posting a 30-point triple-double in Game 3.
 In Game 4, Jokić put up 23 points, 12 rebounds, four assists, three steals and three blocks in a 108–95 victory.
 He also became the first player in NBA history to put up at least 500 points, 250 rebounds, and 150 assists in a single postseason run.
 In Game 5, Jokić put up 28 points, 16 rebounds, and four assists on 12-of-16 shooting from the field in a 94–89 victory, leading the Nuggets to their first NBA championship in franchise history while winning Finals MVP.
 He was unanimously voted as Finals MVP and became the lowest draft pick in NBA history to win this award.
+The only other 2nd-round draft picks to win the award are Willis Reed, Dennis Johnson and later Jalen Brunson.
 Jokić finished the NBA Finals averaging 30.2 points, 14 rebounds, 7.2 assists, and 1.4 blocks.
 He became the first player in NBA history to lead the entire postseason in total points (600), total rebounds (269) and total assists (186).